A Boy, A Ship and A War: World War II

 Claud Aldrich was a tin-can sailor, serving on the USS VanValkenburg and taking the ghosts of USS Arizona with them, since this newly commissioned ship was named for the Captain of the battleship sunk during Pearl Harbor.

-Claud was a poor boy, one of nine children, seven boys and two girls, drafted in to the United States Navy, an entirely new world, which he knew nothing about.
+Claud escaped poverty only to be drafted into the Navy.
+One of nine children, seven boys and two girls, he was drafted in to an entirely new world, which he knew nothing about - The United States Navy!
 There was a rude awakening for him, to shape up to the facts of life on a warship in a time of war.
 Learning to be in harm's way and survive.

 Relive your WWII memories with a fellow veteran or experience what someone you loved experienced.
 If one of your loved ones experienced the war in the Pacific, learn and gain new perspective of what it was like for them.